 Perhaps you have a webshop with videos that prepare the customer for the sale.
 Here a micro-goal could be that the user watches more than 50% of a product video.

 Perhaps you have a B2B wesbite where a micro-goal would be for a user to download a PDF article about one of your products.

+[text c] Perhaps you have a online shop with videos that prepare the customer for the sale.
+Here a micro-goal could be that the user watches more than 50% of a product video.

+Perhaps you have a B2B wesbite where a micro-goal would be for a user to download a PDF article about one of your products.